 Beneficiaries residing in Romania and having incomes obtained from foreign dividends are obliged to declare this income on a yearly basis.
 If so far, the responsibility was to complete Form 201, this was recently introduced into the unique statement which must be filed annually.
 It is important to know that the form can be downloaded without any costs from the ANAF official website under the Tax Forms and Completion Guide or directly from the tax office headquarters, by completing a request form in this sense.

-This year, the dividend tax rate is unchanged, remaining at a rate of 5%, even though there were speculations that this tax will be eliminated.
-According to the Fiscal Code updated for 2020, the dividends income that also includes earnings can be functional following a definition of the equity securities demarcated by the applicable legislation, which imposes a share of a 5% rate of the total amount.
+The dividend tax ratechanged from 5% rate to 8% rate in 2023.
+According to the Fiscal Code updated for 2023, the dividends income that also includes earnings can be functional following a definition of the equity securities demarcated by the applicable legislation, which imposes a share of a 8% rate of the total amount.

 It is important to note that the dividend tax needs to be calculated, withheld and paid to the country by companies that pay this type of income to individuals/ Also, the rule applies even if dividends are paid to another company.
 The tax is normally declared by using form 100 and then paid by the 25th of the month following the month in which the dividends are paid.